vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 ## Introduction

 This document is your complete guide to understanding every aspect of ADAM - from the theoretical foundations to the practical implementation details.
-By following this guide, you'll not only understand how ADAM works but also gain deep insights into modern AI systems, distributed architectures, and production engineering.
+By following this guide, you'll not only understand how ADAM works but also gain deep insights into modern AI systems, distributed architectures, production engineering, and full-stack development with AI integration.

 ## Table of Contents